TobiGr/NewPipe-Blog/README.md

 ~ $ gem install jekyll bundler
 ```

-Build the site on the preview server:
+Navigate to this directory and build the site on the preview server:
 ```
 ~ $ jekyll serve
 ```